-This 1/2 day course is aimed at those working in all sectors including public, private, social purpose and voluntary and community sectors.
+This course is aimed at those working in all sectors including corporate, public, charity, social purpose and voluntary and community sectors.
 The overall aim of the course is to help individuals in organisations begin to get an understanding of unconscious bias and a wider awareness of unconscious bias in daily activity/ behaviour.
 Through an innovative and engaging workshop we aim to identify solutions and processes that will combat bias and enable staff to be agents of change.

 - Understand the theory and science to unconscious bias

 - Explore the origins of bias, stereotypes and prejudice